 Eligibility: Veterans who have at least 90 days of active duty during wartime and are honorably discharged.
 Veterans below a certain income level and/or disabled Veterans are eligible for additional property tax exemptions.
 Surviving Spouses of Veterans may also be eligible for this benefit.

-Automobile Sales Tax for Military Personnel: Members of the U.S. armed forces who are residents of Connecticut are subject to a 6.35% (7% for vehicles over $50,000) sales and use tax.
-Members of the U.S. Armed Forces who are stationed in Connecticut on full-time active duty and are residents of another state may purchase motor vehicles from a licensed Connecticut dealer at a reduced sales tax rate of 4.5%.
+Automobile Sales Tax for Non-Resident Military Personnel: Members of the U.S. Armed Forces who are stationed in Connecticut on full-time active duty and are residents of another state may purchase motor vehicles from a licensed Connecticut dealer at a reduced sales tax rate of 4.5%.
 Nonresident military personnel may also jointly purchase motor vehicles with their Spouses from a licensed Connecticut dealer at the 4.5% sales tax rate.

 Eligibility: Members of the U.S. Armed Forces must provide proof to the motor vehicle dealer that they are not Connecticut residents and that they are on full-time active duty in Connecticut.

-Resident who is a dependent Child or surviving Spouse of a member of the Armed Forces killed in action on or after September 11, 2001 who was a Connecticut resident; and
+Any Connecticut resident who is a dependent Child or a surviving Spouse of a member of the Armed Forces killed in action on or after September 11, 2001 who was a Connecticut resident; and

-State residents who are dependent Children of a person whom has been declared either missing in action or a prisoner of war while serving in the Armed Forces after January 1, 1960.
+State residents who are dependent Children of a person whom the Armed Forces has declared to be either missing in action or a prisoner of war while serving in the Armed Forces after January 1, 1960.

 Active duty for at least (90) days in the following: